-Yes, although Medicaid will have a lien against your personal injury settlement, a lawsuit is still well worth it if you’re on Medicaid and/or Medicare!
+Yes, although Medicaid will have a lien against your personal injury settlement, a lawsuit is still well worth it if you have Medicaid and/or Medicare!

-This article will give you some information you need to know about your personal injury case and personal injury settlement when you’re receiving any public benefits like Medicaid, SNAP (food stamps), Section 8 Housing, or SSI.
+This article will give you some information you need to know about Medicaid liens in personal injury cases and your personal injury settlement when you’re receiving any public benefits like Medicaid, SNAP (food stamps), Section 8 Housing, or SSI.

 Will Medicaid Have a Lien On My Personal Injury Case?

 If you receive Medicaid and/or Medicare, there will be a lien on your personal injury settlement money.
 But that’s not really a problem because:

 - When Medicaid and Medicare have a lien on your personal injury settlement for money paid for medical treatment, you are entitled to be reimbursed by the defendant for that money.

 - Both Medicaid and Medicare liens can be substantially reduced.